 “You have been found guilty of murder by the council.”

 “You killed my little girl.”
 Oscar yelled, gripping his pitchfork tight.

 “You think I had something to do with those kids?
 I’m innocent.”

 “I’m Wiccan.
 It’s a peaceful religion.
 We don’t sacrifice girls.”

 “You can come out.”
 Phil hollered, “Or we will drag you out.”

 Richardson held his torch in hand, conflicted over what was to be done.
-If she was indeed the killer, well then she deserves this, but if she is innocent, this would be a grave injustice.
+If she was indeed the killer, well then, she deserves this, but if she is innocent, this would be a grave injustice.
 But the council had decided.
-Since replacing his father on the council, he made sure to be careful not to ruffle some feathers and he wasn’t going to start now.
+Since Richardson took his father’s seat on the council, he made sure to be careful not to ruffle some feathers and he wasn’t going to start now.

 Lynette slammed her window shut and slowly backed away, sobbing.
 She knew what the council was capable of.
-The front door crashed open and as the council piled in.
+The front door crashed open as the council piled in.
 Oscar came at her full force, plunging the pitchfork into her abdomen.
-Lynette screamed in pain as a hammer smashed her nose in.
-Blood exploded everywhere, seeming to throw the council into a frenzy, even Richardson.
+Lynette screamed in pain as a hammer smashed into her nose in.
+Blood exploded everywhere, it’s sight seemed to be throwing the council into a frenzy, even Richardson.

 Shirley used plyers to rip Lynette’s right eye out, then she spit into the bloody socket.
 A knife jammed into her neck as her screams drowned in blood.
 Oscar turned to Richardson.

 “Don’t just stand there, light this sanctuary of Satan up.”